ImpactFeeAtlasCompare fees

 Coverage & caveats

 Single-family represented by the >1,600 sf linkage-fee tier (typical 2,000-2,500 sf home).
-Denver Water SF SDC uses July 1, 2026 rates applied to a representative 7,000 sf lot ($10,450), matching Denver Water's own published example; the interim Jan 1-Jun 30 2026 figure (~$9,225) and the per-sf rate components are included as excluded reference rows.
+Denver Water SF SDC uses July 1, 2026 rates applied to a representative 7,000 sf lot ($10,450), matching Denver Water's own published example; the interim Jan 1-Jun 30 2026 figure (~$9,225) is included as an excluded reference row.
 Multifamily SDC is tiered (first two units combined, then per-unit); a representative per-unit value is hard to express as a single number, so the per-unit marginal rate is shown.
 Sewer METRO portion is attributable to the separate Metro Water Recovery district.
+Linkage fee rows kept at medium confidence because the official estimator XLSX was unreachable from the verification environment; the $8/sf rate is corroborated by a secondary source but the exact spreadsheet quote could not be re-confirmed.

 Sources